JavaIsNotHard/Notes/Distributed-System/UDS/Time.md

 ## logical clock
-a counter, incremented before an operation is executed if two operation execute on the same process then on emust come before the other based on the logical timestamp but what if they are running on different processes
+a counter, incremented before an operation is executed if two operation execute on the same process then one must come before the other based on the logical timestamp but what if they are running on different processes

 example, suppose you are sending a email to your friend.